Peacock Cichlid Fish – Everything You Need To Know

 When choosing tank mates for the Peacock Cichlids, it is important to keep the water conditions in mind and select a species that can withstand them.
 For this reason, a lot of people will prefer to put other species that are also native to the Lake Malawi and can withstand the conditions of the natural habitat.
 However, pairing active fish with a tendency of aggressive behaviour can cause conflict between the two species.

 Generally speaking, certain varieties of fish such as Pseudotropheus, Labeotropheus, Petrotilapia, and Mbuna should not be placed with Peacock Cichlids.

-The Peacock Cichlids is an ideal aquarium fish owing to its easy assimilation, its peaceful behavior, and its beautiful color and patterns.
+The Peacock Cichlids is an ideal aquarium fish owing to its easy assimilation, its peaceful behaviour, and its beautiful colour and patterns.
 As long as proper tank conditions are maintained, and territories are well established, these fish are simple and hassle-free to take proper care of.
-This makes them highly preferred among both new and experienced aquarium hobbyists looking to add some color to their tanks.
+This makes them highly preferred among both new and experienced aquarium hobbyists looking to add some colour to their tanks.